Indiana Jones Adventure: Ride experience

 Thousands of snakes line the walls and ground and a gigantic audio-animatronic version of the Mesoamerican deity Quetzalcoatl, with glowing red eyes, appears to the right of the vehicle, striking at the riders.

 The transport heads back to return across the rope bridge and flashes its headlights at an oncoming transport about to cross (again, if the transport's arrival is timed correctly).
 The transport turns sharply to the right, entering behind the giant stone skull.
 The transport slides past hundreds of human skulls which decorate the walls, as the crystal skull on a plinth radiates light.
 Turning left, out of the massive stone skull, the transport continues downward, passing under the rope bridge.

 Encountering a carved skull-like face in the wall in front of the vehicle, the transport pauses for a moment as a fireball (a large ring of harmless orange colored smoke) suddenly emerges from the face's mouth, heading straight towards the transport.
 The transport swerves to the right driving through the smoke and onto the next corridor.

 A hall lined with sculptures of gaping skulls along the walls.
 The vehicle lurches forward over the pressure plates in the floor activating the booby trap.
 From the mouth of each skull shoots a dart (air jets that emit sudden swift puffs of air).
 The transport rolls to the end and makes a sharp right into the Boulder Room.

 Jones hangs from a vine above.
 As the transport pulls up underneath him he shouts (In Japanese) one of several phrases cautioning the riders.
 As the boulder rolls towards the transport and falls, the transport plunges and a photograph of the entire car of riders is taken.
 The photograph may be purchased after the ride.

 The transport drops suddenly, then turns right sharply in a dark tunnel and comes out to see Jones standing in front of the crushed boulder.
 Jones wipes his forehead and says one of several pre-recorded phrases.
 A final triumphant refrain of the music ushers the guests back into the station.
 While waiting to disembark, the mobile radio transceiver announces one of several "please remain seated" messages.

+Disney’s Animal Kingdom

+An Indiana Jones attraction is scheduled to open in 2027 at Disney's Animal Kingdom, replacing Dinosaur.